rapidexpert/The-Way-We-Work/Engineering/CSS & Less/Selectors.md

 Pseudo Selectors and Elements
 -----------------------------

-#### Use pseudo-selectors and pseudo-elements instead of classes when possible.
+#### Use pseudo-selectors and pseudo-elements instead of dedicated markup when possible.

 ###### Bad: